xuchong/android-opencv-ffmpeg/README.md

 3. Compile ffmpeg for android.
 > I offer my uncleaned bash in the project.It can build dynamic libraries for android arch x86 and arm, you can modify for other versions.
-Put them in ffmpeg source project.
+> Put them in ffmpeg source project.
 Just change its path carefully.
 Be patient, guys!

 4. Last but not least,  opencv with ffmpeg.

 > You need re-compiling your opencv with ffmpeg.
 Are you kidding me?
 I'm not.
-Seriously, above steps are just preparations,
-> you need cd to your opencv source dir.
-For offical opencv doesn't support android with ffmpeg, you can just get opencv without
-> ffmpeg from that.
-First, modify root CMakeLists.txt in opencv source project to let it support android with ffmpeg.
-Second, modify OpenCVFindLibsVideo.cmake in __cmake__ directory.Samely, for support android with ffmpeg.
+Seriously, above steps are just preparations, you need cd to your opencv source dir.
+For offical opencv doesn't support android with ffmpeg, you can just get opencv without ffmpeg from that.
+First, modify root CMakeLists.txt in opencv source project to let it support android with ffmpeg.Second, modify OpenCVFindLibsVideo.cmake in __cmake__ directory.Samely, for support android with ffmpeg.

+__Notice__: As to how to modify the cmake files, please refer to [Issues 2](https://github.com/xuchong/android-opencv-ffmpeg/issues/2).
+Wish it can help you.

 Finally, recompile your opencv.
 It supports ffmepg now.
 Enjoy yourself.

 ## My Test for using opencv with ffmpeg